vss-the-developer/vss-the-developer/README.md

 <h2>Hey there! 👋</h2>
 <h2>Need help with your E-Commerce Shopify store?
-I specialize in helping E-Commerce businesses create successful Shopify stores.
+I specialize in helping E-Commerce businesses create their Shopify stores.
 I'll work until you're 100% satisfied or you get your money back—guaranteed✅</h2>
 <div>
      <h4>Things I can do for you: ⬇️</h4>
      <ul>